thoughtworksarts/EmoPy/README.md

 Now you're ready to go!

-## Try Out Some Examples
+## Get Started in 5 minutes!

 You can find example code to run each of the current neural net classes in the [examples](examples) subdirectory.
-The  example of the FERModel class below is so easy to use that all you have to supply is a set of target emotions and a data path.
+The [example](examples/fermodel_example.py) of the FERModel class, shown below, is so easy to use that all you have to supply is a set of target emotions and a data path.
 Eventually FERModel will choose the best-performing neural net based on the set of target emotions.

-TODO: Clone this directory and cd into examples folder.

 #### Example using FERModel: